videap/platoe/DeployGuides/Test-Environment.md

 # Deploy Test Environment:
 The test environment is containerized, prepared for docker, to be run in a test server (test.platoe.io) in Oracle Cloud, with a MySQL database in a different host.
 The stripe-webhook is configured for the internet on port 80 (http).
+The orchestration is made to Kubernetes in Oracle Cloud (OKE) using manifests.

 It has 2 containers, one proxy (nginx) and one app (django).
 The build for the image is set in dockerfiles, and they are orchestrated using docker-compose.

 Nginx acts as reverse-proxy, presenting the application as web server, and the static and media files in 2 volumes.
-This volume is shared by the django container, and is set as a directory in the test-server.
+This volume is shared by the django container, and is set as NFS Server external to the test-server.

 Django container has also an application server, that is currently gunicorn.